CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 console.log(convertToPercentage(0.23));
 ```

+Now try playing computer with a pen and paper with the code above.

+<iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=%0A%0A%0Afunction%20convertToPercentage%28num%29%20%7B%0A%20%20%20%20const%20percentage%20%3D%20%60%24%7Bnum%20*%20100%7D%25%60%3B%0A%20%20%20%20return%20percentage%3B%0A%7D%0A%0Aconsole.log%28convertToPercentage%280.5%29%29%3B%0Aconsole.log%28convertToPercentage%280.23%29%29%3B&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=js&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

 We can think of a function as a "box".
-We pass inputs to into it, the function's code executed and we get an output afterwards.
+We pass inputs to into it, the function's code executed and we get an output at the end.
 We can visualise as follows:

 ```mermaid